ptrkliu/unnamed-treasure-game/README.md

-# Incan Gold
+# Unnamed Treasure Game

-A multiplayer web game based on Incan Gold (Diamant).
+A multiplayer web game.
 Create a lobby, share the code with friends, and play on mobile or desktop.

 ## Setup